 MSF HK commits to improve the environment for the welfare and enjoyment of our staff and the wider community.
 We have assumed our responsibility to work towards the achievement of sustainable development.
-We need to be aware of the impact of our activities on the environment and on communities and to continue to minimize the negative impacts of MSF's operations on the environment.
-Management routines are set up to be sustainable with the principles of reduce. reuse, repair and recycle.
+We need to be aware of the impact of our activities on the environment and on communities and to continue to minimise the negative impacts of MSF's operations on the environment.
+Management routines are set up to be sustainable with the principles of reduce, reuse, repair and recycle.
+Additional measures of energy savings has been set up for electricity usage.